fmacias/FIFO-Task-Queue/README.md

 # FifoTaskQueue

-FifoTaskQueue is a FIFO task queue for .Net Core 3.1 and .Net Framework and it is able to interact with the GUI controlls or to process Task at the backend.
+FifoTaskQueue is a FIFO task queue for .Net Core 3.1 and .Net Framework and it is able to interact with the GUI controlls or to process Task at the backend based on the concept of "first inpunt first output" (FIFO).

 The primary goal of this component is to run asynchronous tasks sequentially, assuming that each task is subordinated to the previous ones, so that, canceling